Oregon State Bar: Forced abandonment

 The bar association's minimum fee schedule was still in effect in the early 1960s.
 By the early 1970s, these minimum fee schedules were being criticized as having the true purpose to provide "a minimum income level for lawyers above that which would prevail in a free market."

 In 1974, the United States Department of Justice brought a legal action against the Oregon State Bar Association, alleging that by use of minimum fee schedules, the association was violating federal antitrust statutes.

 The Oregon State Bar sought summary judgment in its favor, arguing that it was not liable under the "state action" and "learned profession" exemptions to the Sherman Antitrust Act.
 On November 19, 1974, the U.S. district court in Portland, Oregon ruled against the bar association, opening the association up to Sherman Act liability.

 Within six weeks the bar association abandoned its minimum fee schedule.
-Not long after that the United States Supreme Court reached the same result as did the district court in the Oregon case.
+Not long after that the United States Supreme Court, in Goldfarb v.
+Virginia State Bar, reached the same result as did the district court in the Oregon case.